This isn’t what you expected.

 Does it just feel like something’s not right, even if you can’t quite pinpoint what it is?

 Postpartum depression and anxiety don’t “just go away” over time.
 They are real complications from pregnancy and postpartum.
-Just like you would get treatment if you developed gestational diabetes, high blood pressure, or an infection in your incision, your mental health deserves effective treatment.
+Just like you would get treatment if you developed gestational diabetes, high blood pressure, organ prolapse, or an infection in your incision, your mental health deserves real treatment.
 Mental/emotional struggles are not a moral failure.
 They are common, human and treatable.

 My heart is in helping moms get through this and feel like themselves again.
 Like they can enjoy their baby, feel confident in their new role, feel connected and supported and hopeful.
 Life can feel good again, I promise.
 Let me help you get there.